PAC Learning is just Bipartite Matching (Sort of): A Transductive Model of Learning, and why it's Good Enough

 In the realizable setting with losses in $[0,1]$, the transductive and PAC models are equivalent up to low-order factors in the error and the sample complexity.
 This is somewhat folklore knowledge in the field, but the proofs are written down explicitly in~\cite{asilis_regularization_2024}.
 I'll recap those proofs informally next.

 For one direction of the equivalence, a realizable PAC learner guaranteeing error $\epsilon$ with probability $1-\delta$ on $n$ samples can be converted to a realizable transductive learner guaranteeing error $O(\epsilon + \delta)$ on datasets consisting of $n$ samples.
-This is done in pretty much the obvious way: the PAC learner is trained on uniform draws from the transductive dataset, and invoked to make a prediction for the test point.
-Since there is a constant probability the test point is not in the training data, the PAC learner solves a strictly harder problem with constant probability, from which the bound follows by Markov's inequality.
+This is done in pretty much the obvious way: Given a transductive query of the form $(x_1,y_1), \ldots,(x_i,?), \ldots,(x_n,y_n)$, we train a PAC learner with $n$ i.i.d.~uniform draws from $\set{(x_j,y_j)}_{j \neq i}$, then invoke the resulting predictor on the test point $x_i$.
+For the error guarantee, observe two key facts: First, the PAC learner has expected loss at most $\epsilon + \delta$ when its $n$ training samples as well as its test point are i.i.d. uniform draws from $\set{(x_j,y_j)}$.
+Second, i.i.d. uniform draws from $\set{(x_j,y_j)}$ happen to exclude the transductive test point $(x_i,y_i)$ with probability $\frac{1}{e}$.
+Thus, restricting the PAC learner to training sets excluding $x_i$ --- as we do in this reduction --- multiplies the loss bound of $\epsilon + \delta$ by a factor of at most $e$, by Markov's inequality.

 For the other direction, a realizable transductive learner guaranteeing error $\epsilon$ on datasets of size $n$ can be converted to a realizable PAC learner which guarantees error $O(\epsilon)$ with probability $1-\delta$ when given $O(n \log \frac{1}{\delta})$ samples.
-This again is a pretty elementary reduction: the transductive learner guarantees expected loss $\epsilon$ on a PAC instance via a \emph{leave one out} argument --- essentially conditioning on the training and test data and invoking the principle of deferred decisions with regards to which is which.
-This can then be boosted to a high probability guarantee by repetition $O(\log \frac{1}{\delta})$ times.
-Markov's inequality and the union bound show that one of the predictors has loss $O(\epsilon)$ with probability $1-\delta/2$, and a small hold-out set of examples can be used to identify such a predictor with probability $1-\delta/2$.
+This again is fairly elementary: The transductive learner guarantees expected loss $\epsilon$ on a PAC instance via a \emph{leave one out} argument --- essentially conditioning on the training and test data and invoking the principle of deferred decisions with regards to which is which.
+This can then be boosted to a high probability guarantee, as required in PAC learning, by repetition $O(\log \frac{1}{\delta})$ times.
+Markov's inequality and the union bound show that one of the predictors has loss $O(\epsilon)$ with probability $1-\frac{\delta}{2}$, and a small hold-out set of examples can be used to identify such a predictor with probability $1-\frac{\delta}{2}$.

 For the large class of metric loss functions, a more sophisticated reduction gets rid of the multiplicative blowup in sample complexity \cite{aden-ali_optimal_2023,dughmi_is_2024}.
 Specifically, the number of samples is reduced from $O\left(n \log \frac{1}{\delta}\right)$ to $n+O\left(\frac{1}{\epsilon} \log \frac{1}{\delta}\right)$.
 This is possible through a more economical repetition construction which reuses examples across multiple invocations of the transductive learner.